fbdtemme/bencode/_sources/index.rst.txt

 A C++20 bencode serialisation/deserialization library.

-.. note:: The documentation is under construction.
+.. note:: This documentation site is under construction.

 Content
 -------